 Whilst the Company's operations are limited, as third party service providers conduct all substantive operations, the Board is aware of the need to consider the impact of the Company's investment strategy and policy on wider society and the environment.
 The Board considers that its oversight of environmental, social and governance ('ESG') matters is an important part of its responsibility to all stakeholders and that proper consideration of ESG factors sits naturally with Keystone Positive Change's aim of providing a sustainable basis for adding value for shareholders.
 The Board's review of the Managers includes an assessment of their ESG approach and its application in making investment decisions.
-The Board regularly reviews Governance Engagement reports, which document the Managers' interactions with investee companies on ESG matters and will review the Company's Impact Report when it is published (expected to be June 2022, in respect of the 11 months to 31 December 2021).
+The Board regularly reviews Governance Engagement reports, which document the Managers' interactions with investee companies on ESG matters and reviewed the Company's Positive Conversations Report published May 2022 and its first annual Impact Report published August 2022, in respect of the 11 months to 31 December 2021.